exyi/diplomka/diplomka/text/A-axA-attachements.md

 The web application described in @sec:tuning-app is a static website and a limited version is attached in the `webapp-build/` directory.
 The application includes pre-computed Parquet data files for the reference set, while the rendered basepair images and the data files for the entire PDB are omitted to keep the attachment size reasonable.

 To display the website, it is necessary to start a web server in the directory --- simply opening the index.html file will not work due to security restrictions.
-The simplest option is probably to use the Python built-in module: `python -m http.server 12345`, and navigate to http://localhost:12345
+The simplest option is probably to use the Python built-in module: `python -m http.server 12345`, and navigate to http://localhost:12345.
+The website will attempt to load the basepair images over the network from basepairs.datmos.org, and it also allows to visualize any pair using [Mol*](https://doi.org/10.1093/nar/gkab314) in the modal dialog shown after clicking on it.

 ## Example pipeline

 The `pipeline-refset.sh` shellscript illustrates how to use the Python scripts to analyze PDB structures, assign basepairs according, compare it with FR3D, and produce the partitioned data files for the web application.

-By default, it operates only on structures in the reference set (@sec:filter) to limit the computational resources required.
+By default, it operates only on PDB structures in the reference set (@sec:filter) to limit the computational resources required.
-Except for the final part (running `pair_distributions.py`), it runs multithreaded, by default on half of the available cores.
+Most of the time, it runs multithreaded, by default on half of the available CPU cores.
+Note that each thread requires about a gigabyte of memory.